 A BMI artist, Diana served as co-moderator of the Cleveland Chapter of Just Plain Folks (an internet music community) and continues to be active in Cleveland Songwriters.
 Diana has also acted onstage and/or played in the pit orchestras of several community theatre productions ("Grease"--Columbia Township Theatre; "Joseph and the Amazing Technicolor Dreamcoat"--Elyria Summer Theatre; "The Last Five Years"--Strongsville Community Theatre; "Little Shop of Horrors"--Huntington Playhouse; "Pump Boys and Dinettes"--North Ridgeville's Olde Towne Hall Theatre; and, "Schoolhouse Rock Live!"--Amherst's Workshop Players).

 Diana has served on staff at North Eaton Christian Church as its Worship Leader and Music Director, directing and accompanying the NECC Ensemble (a mixed-generation choral group), the Children's Choir and vocal and instrumental soloists, as well as overseeing "all things worship- and music-related", including the church's Power Point and sound technology programs.
-She has also served on staff at NECC as the church's Christian Education Director and has chaired the Worship Committee, served as Council Chair, taught Sunday School to 1st & 2nd graders and high school youth, directed Vacation Bible School and led VBS music sessions, and served on the church's Visioning Team.
+She has also served on staff at NECC as the church's Christian Education Director and has chaired the Worship Committee, served as Council Chair, taught Sunday School to 1st & 2nd graders and high school youth, directed Vacation Bible School and led VBS music sessions, Chaired the Evangelism Committee, was Communications Director of the church's Capital Campaign, and served on the church's Visioning Team and Constitution Review Committee.

 Click here to join Diana's mailing list.